StevenLambion/SwiftDux/README.md

 )
 ```

-### 4. Create your view separate of the state to make it more reusable and testable
+### 4. Create your view separate from the state to make it more reusable and testable

 ```swift
 import SwiftUI